Friday, October 31, 2008

 Is it because when Torah mentions Kesef (money), it means a silver coin?
 This withstands questioning.

-Or is it because we compare a bride to a Jewish maidservant, who is redeemed by diminishing the price for years served, so she needs to start out with a dinar?
+Or is it because we compare a bride to a Jewish maidservant, who is redeemed by diminishing the price for years served, so she must start with a dinar?
 This also withstands questioning.

-The law follows Beit Hillel who require only a minimal coin (prutah, about 5 cents).
+The law follows Beit Hillel, who requires only a minimal coin (prutah, about 5 cents).

 Thursday, October 16, 2008